Microsoft Excel training 301

 • Apply dynamic-array formulas (UNIQUE, FILTER, SORT) where the version supports them.

-1. Tables — the foundation.
-Converting ranges to Tables, structured references, automatic expansion, and why Tables are non-negotiable for serious analysis.
+1. Make a list that grows without breaking your formulas.
+Converting ranges to Tables, structured references, automatic expansion, and why Tables are non-negotiable once analysis gets serious.

-2. Lookups.
-VLOOKUP, XLOOKUP, INDEX/MATCH.
-When to use each.
-Why XLOOKUP is the default if your version supports it — and why you’ll still inherit VLOOKUP files for the next decade.
+2. Pull the right value out of another table every time.
+VLOOKUP, XLOOKUP, INDEX/MATCH, when to use each, why XLOOKUP is the default if your version supports it, and why you’ll still inherit VLOOKUP files for the next decade.

-3. Sorting and filtering at scale.
-AutoFilter for everyday work, Advanced Filter for criteria sets, custom sort orders for non-alphabetical lists (priority, severity, region).
+3. Narrow thousands of rows down to the ones that matter.
+AutoFilter for everyday work, Advanced Filter for criteria sets, and custom sort orders for non-alphabetical lists (priority, severity, region).

-6. Dynamic arrays preview.
-UNIQUE, FILTER, SORT, SEQUENCE — the modern equivalents for several traditional list tasks.
+6. Replace a multi-step list chore with one modern formula.
+UNIQUE, FILTER, SORT, SEQUENCE, the dynamic-array equivalents for several traditional list tasks.

 Real examples we’ll work through